• Skip to primary navigation

 If there’s one thing you can say about Yorkshire people, it’s that we love a good meaty pie, and this meat and potato pie is one of the best.
 I’m never happier than when I’m presented with a plate of succulent meaty filling, covered with a layer of crispy pastry.

-But I’m here to tell you right now, that this meat and potato pie recipe that I am going to share with you today takes some beating.
-I’m also going to share with you my top tip for how to thicken gravy without using any flour or cornstarch.
+But I'm here to tell you right now that this traditional meat and potato pie recipe I am sharing with you today takes some beating.
+It's covered with a layer of soft suet crust pastry that simply melts in your mouth.

-This meat and potato pie is made from succulent cubes of beef, cooked to fork-tender perfection with lots of potatoes (it’s called meat and potato pie for a reason) and loads of thick meaty gravy.
-The whole thing is covered with a layer of buttery, soft suet pastry that soaks up the gravy like a sponge, as it bakes, leaving the underside of the pastry soft and full of flavour.
+This meat and potato pie is made from succulent cubes of beef, cooked to fork-tender perfection with lots of potatoes (it's called meat and potato pie for a reason) and loads of thick meaty gravy.
+The pie is covered with a layer of buttery, soft suet pastry that soaks up the gravy like a sponge, as it bakes, leaving the underside of the pastry soft and full of flavour.

 You can get the complete list of ingredients and full instructions for making this meat and potato pie on the printable recipe card at the end of this post.
-It is a generous recipe and will easily feed 4 hungry people.
-To make a large pie just increase the quantities accordingly.

-For the meat filling
+For the meat and potato filling:

 • Onions – roughly chopped.
 Don’t make them too small.
 They will soften and soak into the gravy on cooking.

-• Worcestershire sauce – worcestershire sauce and meat and potato pie go together like bacon and eggs.
-I know people who add extra worcestershire sauce when the pie is on their plate!
+• Worcestershire sauce - Worcestershire sauce and meat and potato pie go together like bacon and eggs.
+I know people who add extra Worcestershire sauce when the pie is on their plate!

 • Dijon mustard – for a bit of a bite.